The 20 Best Drug Induced Dyskinesia Doctors Near Me in New Jersey, US

 Offers Telehealth

-Steven Escaldi is a Physiatrist in Edison, New Jersey.
+Steven Escaldi is a Physiatrist practicing medicine in Edison, New Jersey.
 Dr. Escaldi is rated as an Advanced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Hemiplegia, Moebius Syndrome, Cerebral Palsy, and Aromatic L-Amino Acid Decarboxylase (AADC) Deficiency.
+He is also highly rated in 23 other conditions, according to our data.
+His clinical expertise encompasses Hemiplegia, Moebius Syndrome, Cerebral Palsy, and Familial Paroxysmal Nonkinesigenic Dyskinesia.
+Dr. Escaldi is board certified in American Board Of Physical Medicine And Rehabilitation.

 Advanced in Drug Induced Dyskinesia